GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/dataproc/check-if-job-failed.md

 ### Failure Reason

-Job {job_id} has completed successfully.
+Job `{job_id}` completed successfully.

 ### Failure Remediation

-The job you shared hasn't failed.
-If your job experienced slow performance, potential causes could include data skew, changes in data volume, or network latency.
+If the job experienced slow performance, potential causes include data skew, changes in data volume, or network latency.
-Please initiate a support case and share the Spark event log for both the fast and slow job runs.
+If performance issues persist, open a support case and share the Spark event log for both the fast and slow job runs.

 ### Success Reason

-Job {job_id} was failed.
-Run the rest steps to investigate further.
+Job `{job_id}` failed.
+Continue with the next steps to investigate the failure.